gowxz/QRdecomposition/README.md

 ```
 '''
 Program to QR decomposition using the Gram-Schmidt method
-Developed by: Priyadharshini.P
+Developed by: GOWTHAM S
-RegisterNumber: 23013604
+RegisterNumber: 2305003004
 '''
 import numpy as np
 def QR_Decomposition(A):